raonigabriel/llama-server-cpu/README.md

 Q) Do you have an arm64 version?

-A) Not yet, but Iit is planned.
-But  if you are on a MAC, try googling for a "METAL" version of llama-cpp.
+A) Not yet, but it is planned.
+Meanwhile, if you are on a MAC, try googling for a "METAL" version of llama-cpp.